Newman Haynes Clanton: Ranching and smuggling in Cochise County

 The Tombstone Mill and Mining Company opened a stamping mill about 5 mi from the Clanton's ranch in 1879 to take advantage of the ready water supply.
-Another mill soon followed and both began operations in 1879, The Clanton Ranch grew into a successful enterprise for many reasons.
+Another mill soon followed, and both began operations in 1879, The Clanton Ranch grew into a successful enterprise for many reasons.
 The Clantons also supplied beef to Bisbee and other nearby towns.
 During his testimony after the shootout at the O.K.
 Corral, Ike Clanton claimed to have raised and purchased about 700 head of cattle during the past year, and the Clanton ranch was one of the most profitable cattle ranches in that part of the country.
 However, the Clantons never registered a brand in either Cochise County or Pima County which was required to legally raise cattle.

-The Clantons were reputed to be among a group of outlaw Cowboys who crossed the border into Mexico where they stole cattle and re-sold them to the hungry miners in Cochise County.
+The Clantons were reputed to be among a group of outlaw Cowboys who crossed the Mexico–United States border, where they stole cattle and re-sold them to the hungry miners in Cochise County.
 Tom and Frank McLaury worked with the rustlers buying and selling stolen cattle.
 The Mexican government at the time placed high tariffs on goods transported across the border, making smuggling a profitable enterprise.

 The large numbers of men required to work the fast-growing mines led to a rapid increase in the demand for beef cattle.
 Although some of the cattle ranching was legitimate, the Clantons stole cattle from across the nearby border in Mexico.
 Clanton and his sons brokered the sale of the stolen animals in the United States.
-Other ranchers in the area like that owned by Henry Hooker raised their own beef in the relatively dry area around Tombstone, but required far more manpower to the same number of animals and protect them from Indian attack in the time it took to raise them.
+Other ranchers in the area, like that owned by Henry Hooker, raised cattle in the relatively dry area around Tombstone but required a far larger workforce to the same number of animals and protect them from Indian attack in the time it took to raise them.

 Brothers John and Phin Clanton worked the family ranch.
 Phin was arrested several times for cattle rustling and once for robbery but was never convicted.

-During the early 1880s a number of outlaw Cowboys worked on the Clanton Ranch.
-These included Pony Diehl, "Curly Bill" Brocius, and Frank and Tom McLaury, until the McLaurys bought their own ranch.
+During the early 1880s, several outlaw Cowboys worked on the Clanton Ranch.
+These included Pony Diehl, "Curly Bill" Brocius, and Frank and Tom McLaury until the McLaurys bought the ranch.
 Johnny Ringo who had participated in the Mason County War, siding with Texas Ranger and gunman Scott Cooley, became associated with the Clantons.